Students The Architecture Scholarship in Honour of Michael Evamy

 • Awards, honours, grants received

-All material submitted will become the property of DIALOG and will not be returned to the applicant.
+Note: All materials submitted by the student will become the property of DIALOG and will not be returned to the applicant.

 How the recipient is selected